DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Experimental Details

 \subsection{Experimental Setup}

 \textbf{Data.} We use the molecular complexes in PDBBind \citep{liu2017PDBBind} that were extracted from the Protein Data Bank (PDB) \citep{berman2003PDB}.
 We employ the time-split of PDBBind proposed by \citet{equibind} with 17k complexes from 2018 or earlier for training/validation and 363 test structures from 2019 with no ligand overlap with the training complexes.
 This is motivated by the further adoption of the same split \citep{Lu2022TankBind} and the critical assessment of PDBBind splits by \citet{Volkov2022PDBBindSplits} who favor temporal splits over artificial splits based on molecular scaffolds or protein sequence/structure similarity.
 For completeness, we also report the results on protein sequence similarity splits in Appendix~\ref{appx:additional_results}.
+We download the PDBBind data as it is provided by EquiBind from \texttt{https://zenodo.org/record/6408497}.
+These files were preprocessed with Open Babel before adding any potentially missing hydrogens, correcting hydrogens, and correctly flipping histidines with the \texttt{reduce} library available at \texttt{https://github.com/rlabduke/reduce}.

 \textbf{Metrics.} To evaluate the generated complexes, we compute the heavy-atom RMSD between the predicted and the crystal ligand atoms when the protein structures are aligned.
 To account for permutation symmetries in the ligand, we use the symmetry-corrected RMSD of sPyRMSD \citep{spyrmsd2020}.
 For these RMSD values, we report the percentage of predictions that have an RMSD that is less than 2\AA{}.
 We choose 2\AA{} since much prior work considers poses with an RMSD less that 2\AA{} as ``good" or successful \citep{Alhossary2015QuickVina2, Hassan2017QVinaW, mcnutt2021gnina}.
 This is a chemically relevant metric, unlike the mean RMSD as detailed in Section~\ref{sec:generative_modeling} since for further downstream analyses such as determining function changes, a prediction is only useful below a certain RMSD error threshold.
 Less relevant metrics such as the mean RMSD are provided in Appendix~\ref{appx:additional_results}.